 We do our best to arrange replacement buses if disruption is likely to last a while.
 Please be ready to show your rail ticket when using a replacement bus.

 It can take up to hour to organise buses and crew, and get them where they need to be.
 It's more difficult to secure buses during big concerts or sporting events - and during peak times when many buses are already ferrying children to and from school.
 We'll let you know as soon as possible if we're not able to provide replacement buses.

-During disruption, you can use your train ticket on Edinburgh Trams between the new Edinburgh Gateway station (opening 11 December 2016), Edinburgh Park, and Edinburgh city centre.
+During disruption, you can use your train ticket on Edinburgh Trams between Edinburgh Gateway station, Edinburgh Park, and Edinburgh city centre.

 During disruption, you are welcome to use your train ticket to travel between Glasgow and Partick on the SPT Subway.
 And in turn SPT customers can use ScotRail trains when necessary.